Does Cappuccino Have Caffeine? Is It More Than Regular Coffee?

 The creation of cappuccino

-Now that you are familiar with this joe’s history, grab your phone or paper and list down everything you need to make this delicious cup of cappuccino.
+Now that you know the story behind this brew, grab your phone or a notepad and jot down all you need for a tasty cappuccino.

 Cappuccino’s basic ingredients